scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 For each goal, models are developed to best represent the philosophy of that goal using the best available data at the scale of study.
 The present status that is calculated individually for each goal forms half of that goal’s score.
 The other half, called likely future status, is based on three things:

-•	the **trend**, which is the average rate of change for status during the most recent five years
+•	the **Trend**, which is the average rate of change for status during the most recent five years

-•	the total **pressures** that will harm future benefits
+•	the total **Pressures** that will harm future benefits

-•	the total **resilience** actions that can reduce pressures and maintain or raise future benefits (for example treaties, laws, enforcement, habitat protection)
+•	the total **Resilience** actions that can reduce pressures and maintain or raise future benefits (for example treaties, laws, enforcement, habitat protection)

 ![](./Figures/Trend_Pressure_Resilience.png)

-The current status of each goal is determined by comparing the most recent measure of the goal with a goal-specific sustainable reference point (see **Reference Points** for more).
+The current status of each goal is determined by comparing the most recent measure of the goal with a goal-specific sustainable **Reference Point**.

 The trend is calculated as the slope of the change in status based on recent data.
 As such, the trend calculation is not trying to predict the future but only to indicate likely condition (sustainability) based on a linear relationship.
 Pressures and resilience are ultimately important for scores, but they have a smaller contribution to the overall scores because we can only approximate their effects.
 Individual pressures are ranked for their importance to different goals based on published studies and expert opinion.
 Resilience actions are the best way to improve a score, because they can reduce pressures, protect ocean habitats and species, improve status, and optimize benefits to people.